 - Alternate History: Alongside the main Kuwait War scenario, there is a number of alternate scenarios — for instance, one in which Iraq was allowed to conquer Kuwait, and then went on to conquer Saudi Arabia (and Jordan).

-- Artificial Stupidity: The Soviet Union seems to have a "hair trigger" in certain game instances, nuking a country for seemingly implausible reasons.
+- The Soviet Union seems to have a "hair trigger" in certain game instances, nuking a country for seemingly implausible reasons.
 For example, allowing Iraq to conquer Saudi Arabia has a chance of causing this reaction from the USSR; the USSR executes a nuclear strike against Saudi Arabia, likely starting a continental thermonuclear war between itself and Europe and/or China.
+In fact, any nation with a nuclear arsenal, high ambition and low ethics, has a chance to scorched earth a country if they lose a war in it.

-- The USSR inexplicably nuked Japan in one game, which caused the entire world to constantly overthrow the USSR and to cause a cloud of fallout to settle over eastern USSR.
+- The USSR may inexplicably nuke Japan in a game, which may cause the entire world to constantly overthrow the USSR and for a cloud of fallout to settle over eastern USSR.

 - Awesome, but Impractical: Nuclear strikes are probably not the best way to end wars or solve problems, and there is a good chance that you will get nuked too.
 Note that due to this game being open-ended beyond the goal of "stay popular", this trope depends upon what objective the player has in mind for the game.

-- Berserk Button: Recklessly launching nuclear strikes is a good way to cause nations to hate you.
-The radiation certainly does not not help either.
-Doing this against random countries for the hell of it may just cause you to lose all of your popularity.
+- Recklessly launching nuclear strikes is a good way to cause nations to hate you.
+The radiation certainly does not help either.
+Doing this against random countries for the hell of it may just cause you to lose all of your popularity, or worse.

 - Curb-Stomp Battle: There are at least two ways to pull this off: